ninjaguardsheep/itsdave/about.md

 ---
-title: about - itsdave!
+title: about
 layout: default.liquid
 ---

+## About The Blog

+Hi, I'm Dave, this is my blog.

 ![A picture of a numpty up a hill.](/assets/img/mug.png)

-Hi, I'm Dave.

-This is my blog, it exists because I wanted to play with static site generators.
+It exists because I wanted to play with static site generators.
 It's currently built with [cobalt.rs](https://cobalt-org.github.io/) because it has *just* enough features for a small blog.

 All content is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise stated, and the source can be found [here](https://github.com/theoriginalbigbaddave/itsdave).